Disabled teen allegedly raped by employee at her Massachusetts school

 Breaking News Emails

-A 28-year-old male employee at a Massachusetts boarding and day school for disabled students faces charges in connection to the alleged rape of a 19-year-old female student.
-He was at large as of Friday morning.
+A 28-year-old male who worked at a Massachusetts school for disabled students surrendered to police on Friday, and was charged in connection to the alleged rape of a female student, authorities said.

+Phillip Houtman turned himself in at Wareham District Court, at about 2 p.m. on Friday, Middleborough police spokesman Benjamin Paulin announced.

-Phillip Houtman allegedly raped the cognitively disabled student in her dorm at Chamberlain International School in Middleborough, about 35 miles south of Boston, according to a statement by Middleborough police.
+An arrest warrant for Houtman had been issued on Thursday afternoon.
+Heallegedly raped the 19-year-old cognitively disabled student in her dorm at Chamberlain International School in Middleborough, about 35 miles south of Boston, police said.

 The New Bedford man has been charged with two counts of indecent assault and battery on a person with an intellectual disability, rape, assault to rape, and open and gross lewdness, police said.